Delawanna station: Reconstruction (1924-1925)

 In October 1924, the railroad announced they were in struggle to get the land necessary for the new station depot.
 Colonel Charles Johnson of Oak Street owned a 6375 sqft property that the railroad wanted to condemn.
 Due to Johnson's opposition, the railroad petitioned the New Jersey Supreme Court via its clerk in Paterson.
 On November 1, Judge Charles C. Black in Paterson announced that a new panel, made of three locals would be in charge of deciding what to do with the Johnson property.
 A hearing was held at Clifton City Hall on November 25 to determine what to do about the Johnson property.
 The railroad and its attorneys stated that they offered $3,500 for the property while the colonel requested $18,000.
 Several witnesses were called on both sides of the table.
 The three-man panel stated that they would write a report for Judge Black, who would determine what the Johnsons would get for the property.
 The Lackawanna's attorneys also noted that the railroad had begun preliminary construction of the new overpass.

 During the week of December 8, full construction of the project began, with Delawanna Avenue and Brook Avenue closed.
 Franklin Avenue would reduced to one-way traffic.
 The Public Service Corporation pulled up its northbound tracks on Franklin Avenue to help facilitate construction, reducing that to one track operating both directions.
 Brook and Franklin would have their bridges widened to accommodate four tracks on the line.
 At that time, construction of the station depot began next to the older structure.
 At the time, the projection was the station and new overpass would be finished by June 1925.
 By December 23, Oak Street had been torn up and Delawanna Avenue was being prepared for excavation to build the new bridge.
 The Freeholders in February 1925 noted that they were unsure they had actually formed an agreement with the city of Clifton over the storm water work and by February 26, the county agreed to go ahead with work on the new storm drain and pave Delawanna Avenue.
 The railroad, concerned that any delays would delay the contractor building the new overpass and station, pressured the county to move with the construction.

 By August 1925, the new bridge was finished and opened to the public with all four tracks.
 However, despite the bridge being complete, the new station at Delawanna was not finished.

 Station layout

-The station has two tracks, each with a low-level side platform.
+The station has two tracks, each with a low-level side platform; the lone ticket vending machine is located on the Hoboken-bound platform.
 A large parking lot is available on Delawanna Avenue for riders.